data-govt-nz/govt-org-register/CONTRIBUTING.md

 Please raise pull requests against the master branch.

-Any contributions made via pull requests to the markdown content, you agree to give Department of Internal Affair the authority to license these revisions under CC-BY 4.0 International license on your behalf in the published guidance notes.
+Any contributions made via pull requests to the markdown content, you agree to give Department of Internal Affairs the authority to license these revisions under CC-BY 4.0 International license on your behalf in the published guidance notes.

 See [LICENSE](LICENSE.md).